Lookie, lookie! Archway Cookie. A phrase from an old commercial back in my kid daze.

 Two comfy, plush bucket seats courtesy of a Grand Cherokee Jeep with a custom-made center console greet the 2 occupants.
 Seat and shoulder belts add to the safety of the truck.
 Sure, no airbags, but let's keep this real.
 The console is deep and long.
 I plan to add some cupholders once I determine where to put them and which ones, like swing outs, can fit nicely under the dash and yet swing out of the way when not in use.

-The Speedometer is off, but I can find the correct trans gear to the speedometer once I pull the tail shaft from the 700R4 and note the teeth.
-I then will take the tire circumference, the axle ratio of 3.92 and the OD gear of the 700R4 and get the correct speedometer gear and all will be copacetic in F1 dash land.
+The Speedometer is off, but I can find the correct speedo gear once I pull the tail shaft from the 700R4 and note the teeth.
+I then take the tire circumference, the axle ratio of 3.92 and the OD gear of the 700R4 and get the correct speedometer gear and all will be copacetic in F1 dash land.

 And here's the transplanted heart of a bow tie into a blue oval.
 A GM 350 with a 4 barrel, dual exhaust, RV Cam, nothing special but a nice cruiser.
 The seller believes it's from a 1973, but I haven't been able to make that claim certain yet.